getodk/docs/docs/central-entities.rst

 - Client performance (ODK Collect or Enketo web forms) suffers when managing more than 50,000 Entities
 - All devices will always download all Entities which may be a privacy concern
 - The Form specification and API may change
+- Currently, Entity properties may only be strings.
+Submission values saved to an Entity are converted to strings.

 We expect all of these limitations to be addressed over time.
 The roadmap at `getodk.org/roadmap <https://getodk.org/roadmap>`_ has what we're working on now and what's coming next.